Compliance

 Compliance settings are in Enterprise Settings > Compliance.

-• CI Compliance Checks.
-When enabled, evaluations run on every pull request via GitHub webhooks.
+• Run on pull requests and the default branch.
+When enabled, evaluations run on every pull request and on every commit that lands on the default branch.
+Results are posted as GitHub Check Runs.
 Requires the GitHub App to be installed.